microsoft/devhome/CONTRIBUTING.md

 ### Fork, clone, branch, and create your PR

-Once you've discussed your proposed feature/fix/etc. with a team member and you've agreed on an approach or a spec has been written and approved, it's time to start development:
+Once you've discussed your proposed feature/fix/etc. With a team member and you've agreed on an approach or a spec has been written and approved, it's time to start development:

 1. Fork the repo if you haven't already
 2. Clone your fork locally